 Then, you can rest assured that your company’s reserve funds are being sheltered by those same institutions that stepped up to save America’s small businesses, fully backed by the FDIC or NCUA, and available when you need them with next-day liquidity.
 And, don’t worry, we are not here to replace your new bank, we are here to enhance it.

 Earn more, risk less® with ADM.

 At ADM, we take the work of cash management off your plate.
 With a full suite of cash management solutions, from business escrow to vendor payment processing, we’ve got you covered.
 So, if your business maintains a large reserve of cash, or if you are looking to reduce the work required to manage your cash, don’t hesitate to contact us.
-We look forward to the opportunity to provide your business with the MOST safety and the MOST competitive return available.
+We look forward to the opportunity to provide your business with access to extended safety and nationally competitive returns.

 If you’re looking for even more valuable insights on banking, interest rates, and effectively managing your business cash, be sure to check out our Insights page and follow us on LinkedIn, Twitter and Facebook.